-If the transfer command terminated in an unrecoverable data error and the Data Recovery modifier was Off, the Residual Count shall contain the number remaining to be transferred, but not including the one in error.
+If the transfer command terminated in an unrecoverable data error and the Data Recovery modifier was OII, the Residual Count shall contain the number remaining to be transferred, but not including the one in error.
 The data in error was transferred.

+including the one in error.
+The data in error was transferred.
 If the transfer command terminated with a recoverable data error because the Transfer parameter requested Stop on Data Error, and Data Recovery was On, the Residual Count shall contain the number remaining to be transferred but not including the one on which the data was recovered.
-The data recovered was transferred
+The data recovered was transferred.
 5.5.3.2 Data Address.
 This field contains the address of the next block or octet to be transferred consistent with the setting of the Data Recovery modifier bit.
 There are considerations associated with End of Media.
 End of Extent, or both, which affect the ability of the slave to place a valid value in this field (e.g., if status is given for End of Media or End of Extent, the address is not valid).